Home Web Development Flask Framework Cookbook - Second Edition

 Cleaning up...

-In the preceding command, -U refers to the installation with upgrades.
-This will overwrite the existing installation (if any) with the latest released versions.
+In the preceding command, -U refers to an installation with upgrades.
+This will overwrite any existing installation with the latest released versions.

-If we notice carefully, there are five packages installed in total, namely flask, Werkzeug, Jinja2, itsdangerous, and markupsafe.
+If we look carefully at the preceding snippet, we will see that there are six packages installed in total; namely, flask, Werkzeug, Jinja2, click, itsdangerous, and markupsafe.
 These are the packages on which Flask depends, and it will not work if any of them are missing.

 There's more...

-To make our lives easier, we can use virtualenvwrapper, which, as the name suggests, is a wrapper written over virtualenv and makes the handling of multiple virtualenv easier.
+To make our lives easier, we can use virtualenvwrapper, which, as the name suggests, is a wrapper written over virtualenv and makes the handling of multiple instances of virtualenv easier.

-Remember that the installation of virtualenvwrapper should be done at a global level.
+Remember that the installation of virtualenvwrapper should be done on a global level.
 So, deactivate any virtualenv that might still be active.
-To deactivate it, just use the following command:
+To deactivate, use the following command:

 $ deactivate

-Also, it is possible that you might not be able to install the package at a global level because of permission issues.
-Switch to superuser or use sudo in this case.
+It is also possible that you might not be able to install the package on a global level because of permission issues.
+Switch to superuser or use sudo if this occurs.

 $ export WORKON_HOME=~/workspace